bridgetownrb/bridgetown/bridgetown-website/src/_docs/collections.md

   </p>
 </div>

-## Output

-Now you can iterate over `site.staff_members` on a page and output the content for each staff member.
+Now you can iterate over `site.staff_members` on a page and display the content for each staff member.
 Similar to posts, the body of the document is accessed using the `content` variable: